RJPercival/django-tenants/docs/pytest.rst

 1. **Always use the correct marker**: Include ``@pytest.mark.django_db(transaction=False, databases='__all__')`` on all tests using tenant fixtures.

 2. **Choose the right scope**:
-   - Use function scope for tests that need full isolation
+   - Use function scope (default) for tests that need full isolation
-   - Use class scope for related tests that can share state
    - Use session scope for large test suites where speed is critical
+   - Use class scope if you need something in between

-3. **Override fixtures in conftest.py**: Keep customization in ``conftest.py`` rather than using markers everywhere.
+3. **Override fixtures in conftest.py**: Keep customization centralized rather than scattered across test files.

-4. **Use session scope sparingly**: Session-scoped tenants are fast but less isolated.
-Use for stable, read-heavy tests.
+4. **Use session scope sparingly**: Session-scoped tenants are fast but you should understand the trade-offs.

-5. **Clean up properly**: The fixtures handle cleanup automatically, but if you create additional tenants in tests, clean them up manually.
+5. **Organize by scope**: Consider organizing fast (session-scoped) and slow (function-scoped) tests into separate directories with different ``conftest.py`` files.

 Troubleshooting
 ===============